wormhole-foundation/demo-basic-connect/README.md

 The main application logic is in `App.tsx`, configuring and rendering the `WormholeConnect` component.
 This component is imported from `@wormhole-foundation/wormhole-connect` and initialized with a basic configuration for the Testnet network, connecting Sui and Avalanche.

+> **_NOTE:_**  when hosting this project for external use, keep in mind mandatory external API requests in your CORS policy by setting "Access-Control-Allow-Origin".

 ## Resources

 For more information on configuring Wormhole Connect, refer to the [Wormhole Documentation](https://wormhole.com/docs/build/applications/connect/configuration/), which provides detailed guidance on advanced configurations and supported features.